-The album was released on March 15th 2011 and is available on ITunes and the link below.
-Just Me Talking.
-You will also find ‘For Loving You‘ released on Hillcrest Music CD 62.
-Hillcrest Canada CD 65 August 2012 Country Music Radio Promotion.
+The album was released on March 15th 2011 and is available on ITunes and the Amazon link pic below – ‘Just Me Talking’.
+You will also find ‘For Loving You‘ released on Hillcrest Music CD 62 and Hillcrest Canada CD 65 August 2012 for country music radio promotions.

+Whether it was ‘you can’t run across the playground’, or ‘you can’t play baseball’.
+But he did it all anyway…and still does.
 Waylon Arnold Jennings (pronounced /ˈweɪlən ˈdʒɛnɪŋz/; June 15, 1937 – February 13, 2002) was an American singer, songwriter and musician.
 Jennings began playing guitar at eight and began performing at 14 on KVOW radio.
-His first band was The Texas Longhorns.

 Holly hired him to play bass.
 In Clear Lake, Iowa, the story is told that Jennings gave up his seat on the ill-fated flight that crashed and killed Holly, J. P. Richardson, Ritchie Valens and pilot Roger Peterson.
-Jennings then worked as a DJ in Coolidge, Arizona, and Phoenix.
+Jennings then worked as a DJ in Coolidge, Arizona and Phoenix.
 He formed a rockabilly club band, The Waylors.
 He recorded for independent label Trend Records and A&M Records before succeeding with RCA Victor after achieving creative control.
 (Wikipedia).

 Book today on the contact form #StaySafe #BeNice